Omegadrien/WeebShop/README.md

 ## FAQ and troubleshooting

 - It doesn't work : Try to restart the database (MondoDB), the nodeJS app, and the ionic server.
 Don't forget to place the cert and the key files on the "keys" folder (more information above).
-- The images / videos doesn't display: The images and videos are stored in a server called "https://kanzashi-wup.cdn.nintendo.net/" and "https://kanzashi-movie-wup.cdn.nintendo.net".
-You have to add an exception, to accept connections from that server.
+- Images/videos aren't loading: The images and videos are stored in a external server ("https://kanzashi-wup.cdn.nintendo.net/" and "https://kanzashi-movie-wup.cdn.nintendo.net" for images and movies respectively).
+You have to add an exception, to accept connections from the server.

 ## known issue

 - When you click on the download button, sometimes you will have an error 404, because the content was not found.
-When the download link is generated, it always try to download the content "00000000".
+Indeed, when the download link is generated, it always try to download the content "00000000".
 In fact, we have to download and parse a file named "tmd", that give us the number and the name of contents to download.
-To get that tmd file, just replace the content "00000000" by "tmd".
+To get that tmd file, just replace the "00000000" by "tmd" in the url.

 ## More info about eShop